Springfield Three: June 6, 1992

 Once both girls arrived at the Kirby residence, they began partying with Janelle Kirby's neighbors in Battlefield before changing plans and carpooling to other parties in Springfield.
 At roughly 10:00 p.m.
 Stacy McCall called her mother Janis with another change of plans.
 "Mom, don't worry, we're not going to Branson tonight," Stacy told her.
 Janis stated that a new plan was made "with the understanding that between 8:00-8:30 a.m. the next morning, everyone would get together to go to White Water."

 Levitt was last heard from at approximately 11:15 p.m. on June 6 when she spoke with a friend on the phone about painting and varnishing an armoire in her bedroom.

 Their last party at the residence of McCall's friend's house, Michelle Elder, was broken up by Springfield Police at 1:50 a.m. before the trio of girls returned to Kirby's house in Battlefield around 2:00 a.m.
 Elder stated at her party that she and McCall wanted to rekindle their friendship, so the pair made plans for the evening of Sunday, June 8.

-The original trio of girls planned to spend the night at Kirby's house but after realizing her house was too crowded with out-of-town relatives for her graduation, Streeter and McCall decided to go to Levitt's home at 1717 East Delmar to retire for the night.
-Streeter reportedly was excited to show McCall her new king-sized waterbed she had recently had delivered.
+The original trio of girls planned to spend the night at Kirby's house.
+However, after realizing her house was too crowded with out-of-town relatives for her graduation, Streeter and McCall decided to go to Levitt's home at 1717 East Delmar for the night.
+Streeter reportedly was excited to show McCall her recently delivered king-sized waterbed.
 Janelle's mother Kathy told Springfield Police she overheard the pair leaving while in bed.
 Streeter allegedly told McCall "follow me to my house" to which McCall replied, "Okay, I will."
-It is assumed they arrived at the Delmar residence because their clothing, jewelry, purses and vehicles were all present at the house the next day.
+It is assumed they arrived at the Delmar residence because their clothing, jewelry, purses and vehicles were all present there the next day.
+There were also used makeup wipes found in the bathroom trash can, assumedly from Streeter and McCall after returning to the Delmar residence.